moneyman321/resource-repo-2/windows/README.md

+## hMailServer
+hMailServer is a free, open source, e-mail server for Microsoft Windows.
+It's used by Internet service providers, companies, governments, schools and enthusiasts in all parts of the world.
+## cmder
+Cmder is a software package created out of pure frustration over the absence of nice console emulators on Windows.
+## Wazuh Agent
+Wazuh is a free, open source and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response and compliance.
 ## CrowdInspect
 CrowdInspect is a free community tool for Microsoft Windows systems from CrowdStrike aimed to help alert you to the presence of potential malware that communicates over the network that may exist on your computer.
 ## CloudProviders